neutrico/git-flow-hooks/README.md

 What does it do?
 ================

-- Prevent direct commits to the master branch.
+- Prevent direct commits to the master branch (on repositories with `gitflow` initialized).
 - Prevent merge marker commits.
 - Automatically bump versions when starting a release or hotfix.
 Versions are generated, written to file and committed.
 - Automatically specify tag messages.